CITMProject3/Project3/docs/mgirones.md

 **At the "QA phase" of the project i did:**
 - Testing gameplay of the map 1 and 2
-- managing some aspects of the qa
+- Managing some aspects of the qa
+    -re labeling some issues
+    -checking and closing bugs